 If you don’t have any results for the secure channel, start troubleshooting with the basics:

-is my NIC connected? do I have a valid IP? can I ping anything outside of the App Server? do I have DNS server IPs configured? are the dns servers responding? (test with: nslookup -type=soa test.com, replacing test.com with the dns name of your Active Directory domain, which is probably what is listed in the Primary Dns Suffix line of ipconfig /all) Repair the connection if needed You can repair the App Server’s domain connection without rebooting: use the PowerShell commandlet Test-ComputerSecureChannel with the –credential –Repair options.
+Is my NIC connected?
+Do I have a valid IP?
+Can I ping anything outside of the App Server?
+Do I have DNS server IPs configured?
+Are the dns servers responding?
+(Test with: nslookup -type=soa test.com, replacing test.com with the dns name of your Active Directory domain, which is probably what is listed in the Primary Dns Suffix line of ipconfig /all.)
+Repair the connection if needed You can repair the App Server’s domain connection without rebooting: use the PowerShell command Test-ComputerSecureChannel with the –Credential –Repair options.
 Check out the Test-ComputerSecureChannel documentation from Microsoft.

 For example, to repair the relationship with the test.paper.com domain, issue the command: @@Test-ComputerSecureChannel –credential test.paper.com\Administrator –Repair